rl1987/trickster.dev/tricksterblog/content/post/advanced-network-traffic-interception-techniques-with-mitmproxy.md

 on a client device (e.g. smart phone).
 But there is more to mitmproxy than that.
-It can also be used as reverse proxy, transparent proxy (on Linux and macOS), Wireguard VPN server that also intercepts network traffic, SOCKS proxy server, programmable DNS server and even as a virtual network interface on Linux.
+It can also be used as reverse proxy, transparent proxy (on Linux and macOS), Wireguard VPN server that also intercepts network traffic, SOCKS proxy server, customisable DNS server and even as a virtual network interface on Linux.
 In this article we will go through some of the lesser known mitmproxy features for uncovering what goes on between servers and clients.